alexnesov/LLMs-and-Agents/Use Case/embeddings_legal_qa.md

 We wanted to extract some information from the following legal document: [Software Transfer Agreement](https://github.com/alexnesov/LLMs-and-Agents/blob/main/Use%20Case/Texts/Software%20Transfer%20Agreement.pdf)
 This document is publically available on the SEC website.

 We encountered some issues with the signature Date extraction.
-We are going to focus precisely on this issue as it is general enough to be understood across all domains and could arise in every industry.
-And from a technical point of view, it is not trivial at all.
+We are going to focus precisely on this issue as it is general enough to be understood across all domains and could arise for every industry, for many use cases.
+From technical point of view, it is not trivial at all, as we will show how it tackles the folloing fundmanetal points:

+- Proximity
+- Semantic Integrity
+- Reconciliation

-Above all, the solution to this problem (using Embeddings and a Vector Database) is a total breakthrough in the way one can approach information extraction.
+Above all, the solution to this problem (using Embeddings and a Vector Database) uses a technique that is breakthrough IMHO in the way one can approach information extraction in the context of LLMs.

 ## The computer does exactly what you tell it to do, not what you want it to do